-BREED INFO:
+BREED INFORMATION:

 The Kishu Ken is an ancient Japanese hunting dog bred to hunt boar and deer.
 Originating in Kyushu, the modern-day prefectures of Mie & Wakayama, they are a rare breed even in their native country.
 The main breed registry is in Japan.
-In the United States there is the American Kishu Ken Club and the American Kennel Club (AKC).
+In the United States there is the American Kishu Registry and the American Kennel Club (AKC).

 There is a legend…..writes Japanese dog breed historian, Shigeru Kato……. that the Kishu Ken is descended from wolves.
 It is believed that a hunter took pity on an injured wolf in the forest, and all he asked in return was that the wolf one day bring him one of its pups.
 The wolf kept its promise, and the pup became a great boar hunter and the forefather of the Kishu Ken.